 While much of the first Virtua Fighter's story would be retroactively filled in by newer games and merchandise, the basic premise of the first game is that martial artist Akira Yuki, specialising in the forgotten art form of "Hakkyoku-ken" enters the World Fighting Tournament, in an attempt to be recognised as the greatest fighter in the world.

-Virtua Fighter is a versus fighting game, pitting two of nine characters against each other in a three-dimensional arena to fight until one is "knocked out".
-Unlike other games in the genre at the time (such as Street Fighter II or Mortal Kombat), Virtua Fighter relies only on a control stick and three buttons, ("Defense" (guard/block)), ("Punch") and ("Kick").
-Simple button combinations will trigger special attacks, and the large number of moves leads to a relatively complex fighting game.
+Virtua Fighter is a versus fighting game, pitting two of nine characters against each other in a three-dimensional arena to fight until one is "knocked out" (over the best of three fights, or "sets").
+The game utilises an eight-way control stick and three buttons, ("Defense" (guard/block)), ("Punch") and ("Kick").
+Simple button combinations will trigger special attacks - players win if their opponent's life bar is depleted, falls off the edge of the ring, or has less health when the in-game timer reaches 0.

 Unique to Virtua Fighter upon release was the concept of characters receiving "damage".
 If hit with a barrage of attacks, loose items of clothing (for example, Pai's hat or Kage's mask) will fall off and lie on the arena floor until the match is over.
 This feature makes no difference to gameplay, but would become a staple in many of Sega's fighting games going forward.